mujtahid-akon/ADACT/README.md

     ```

 #### SQL files
-See the README file inside the `sql` folder
+See the README file inside the `sql` folder.
+Current sql file is `adact_v4.3.sql`.

+#### Sample input files
+Sample files are located in the `Sample Input Files` folder

 ## Contributing
 For the sake of convenience, two scripts have been added in the `scripts` folder.
-- `deploy.sh` : Run this before committing as it'll switch the configuration file
+- `./scripts/deploy.sh <sql_version>` : Run this before committing as it'll switch the configuration file
   (ie. `Config.php`) to the factory mode, as well as take care of DB.
   It takes one argument (sql version number) as it backs up the new sql file
   automatically.
-- `revert.sh` : Revert the configuration file to the one that you were using previously (if you were)
+- `./scripts/revert.sh` : Revert the configuration file to the one that you were using previously (if you were)

+_Use the project root as present working directory when running the above scripts._

+## Notes
+- Default project directory: `./Projects` (you can change this in the `Config.php` but it's not recommended)
+- Default temporary directory: `./tmp` (DON'T change this to `/tmp`, this is done on purpose)
+-

 ## Not Implemented
 - Change info